-We accept applications from formally constituted groups serving one or more Bay of Plenty Communities.
+We accept applications from formally constituted, not conducted for profit organisations serving one or more Bay of Plenty Communities.

-The following entity types are formally constituted groups:
+The following entity types are formally constituted organisations:

-We do not accept applications from individuals or informal groups (with the exception being our Dillon Tertiary Scholarship)
+We do not accept applications from individuals or informal organisations (with the exception being our Scholarships)

-The work the group does needs to align with at least one of our nine Outcomes.
+The work the organisation does needs to align with at least one of our nine Outcomes.

-Groups will need to provide a budget, verification of their bank account and last years financials to be eligible to apply (groups under one year old do not have to provide financials)
+Organisations will need to provide a budget, verification of their bank account and their last years financial accounts to be eligible to apply (organisations under one year old do not have to provide financials.)

 We support operating costs and/or project costs